Greenville, SC Area Information

 To preserve the small town charm of this community while accommodating the growth, city leaders embarked on an ambitious downtown revitalization project that has promoted redevelopment.
 The plan included relocation of utilities, installation of decorative street lighting and trees, public parking, development of a hiking/biking trail linking to Furman University and downtown Greenville, and pedestrian enhancements to encourage visitors to stop and stroll.
 Travelers Rest offers something for everyone and is, now more than ever, open for business.

 Simpsonville, located in the rolling hills of northwestern South Carolina, is situated in Greenville County, 12 miles south of the city of Greenville.
 Simpsonville had its beginnings in the 1820s, at a crossroads where the Old Stage Road intersected a former Cherokee trail, later named the Georgia Road.
 Simpsonville is in the heart of the Golden Strip area, one of the fastest-growing areas in the Southeast.

 Located in the foothills of the Blue Ridge Mountains, Greer offers beautiful scenery and 12 blocks of retail, dining and entertainment.
 During the summer on Friday evenings, unwind at our concert series, Tunes on Trade.
 The city is home to the only BMW manufacturing facility in the United States.
 While you're here, take a plant tour to see how the ultimate driving machines are manufactured, visit the Zentrum museum or get the ultimate experience of getting behind the wheel of a BMW at the Performance Center.

 Cost of Living

 Culture & Entertainment

-NEXT Job Board (NEXT is the Chamber's internationally-recognized economic development program dedicated to growing and attracting high impact, entrepreneurial companies in the Greenville/Upstate SC area.)
+NEXT (The Chamber's internationally-recognized economic development program dedicated to growing and attracting high impact, entrepreneurial companies in the Greenville/Upstate SC area.)